froger-me/wp-weixin/README.md

 window.wpWeixinShareTimelineFailureListener( callback );
 ```

-Subscribing to this event will execute the `callback` function when sharing the post on WeChat Moments failed.
+Subscribing to this listener will execute the `callback` function when sharing the post on WeChat Moments failed.

 **Parameters passed to the callback**
 shareInfo